Parents of Teens

-- Your child begins to separate from long-time friends, classmates or family members.
+- They begin to separate from long-time friends, classmates, or family members.

-- Your child’s partner texts or calls him or her incessantly.
+- Your child’s partner texts or calls them incessantly.

-- Your child has unexplained bruises or marks on his or her body.
+- They have unexplained bruises or marks on their body.

 - Your child’s relationship becomes very serious in a short amount of time.

-Remember, dating violence happens in opposite-sex and same-sex relationships and both boys and girls can become victims.
+Remember, dating violence happens in opposite-sex and same-sex relationships and people of any gender can experience dating violence.

 How you can help

-Before approaching your child about potential abuse in his or her relationship, consider reaching out for support or guidance.
+Before approaching your child about potential abuse in their relationship, consider reaching out for support or guidance.
 As a parent or caretaker, your instinct is to protect your child.
-However, reacting strongly or suddenly to any situation could cause your child to shut down and further isolate themselves from the safe people in their lives.
+However, reacting strongly or suddenly to any situation could cause your child to shut down and isolate themselves from the safe and supportive people in their lives.

-When you are ready to engage your child, approach the conversation from a place of concern and empathy.
+When you are ready, approach the conversation from a place of concern and empathy.

 - Saying things to your child like “I’m concerned about you and it’s not okay for anyone to be treated like this” can help your child hear your concerns.
-It is important to remember to never imply that your child brought something on themselves or did something to deserve it.
+It’s important to never imply that they brought something on themselves or did something to deserve abuse.

-- Encourage your child to reach out for help from either a teen dating violence program, advocate or counselor.
+- Encourage your child to reach out for help from a teen dating violence program, advocate, or counselor.